-Besides, Saraswotisthan and Maha Manjushree temple, that place is also called Lashapake (Lhasapako), Ratnagiri, Mahamandapgiri and sometimes Thakalmath danda.
-Despite, yes, one can witness the beautiful religious harmony over there among the Buddhist and Hindu religions.
+Besides, Saraswotisthan and Maha Manjushree temples, that place is also called Lashapake (Lhasapako), Ratnagiri, Mahamandapgiri, and sometimes Thakalmath danda.
+One can witness the beautiful religious harmony over there among the Buddhist and Hindu religions.

-There is not much information about the establishment of the Saraswoti temple while there is an interesting story related to the Maha Manjushree temple.
+There is not much information about the establishment of the Saraswoti temple but there is an interesting story related to the Maha Manjushree temple.

-And, after that, he went to outlet the water of Naagdaha (serpents living lake) and by cutting the gorges of Guheswari, Chobhar and Katuwal by his Chandrahas Sword.
+And, after that, he went to outlet the water of Naagdaha (serpent’s living lake) by cutting the gorges of Guheswari, Chobhar, and Katuwal with his Chandrahas Sword.

 Accordingly, his activities like staying and meditating at some particular place relatively have to have phenomenal importance.
 That’s why this place has both religious and historical importance.
 Besides, it delivers a great view of the Kathmandu Valley, although it is quite quashed with smoke and dust.

 Since the place was reverenced as Maha Manjushree’s cave, several Buddhist sages and Siddhas are believed to have visited this place.
 One of them was the great Poet and Buddhist master ‘Milarepa’ from the 11 – 12th century.
 It is believed that he visited the place at the invitation of the king from Kathmandu valley.